jhwhenry/cpd/CPD_Upgrade_465_to_485.md

     tag: 08105e65f1b0091499366d8f15b6a6d045bc1319bbae463619737172afed1dc1
     tag_metadata: 4.6.194
 ```

-3)Remove the `ignoreForMaintenance: true` from the CCS custom resource

 4)Apply preventative measures for Elastic Search pvc customization problem
 <br>
 This step is for applying the preventative measures for Elastic Search problem.
 Applying the preventative measures in this timing can also help to minimize the number of CCS operator reconcilations.